CentraleSupelec/aristote-dispatcher/workers/README.md

 - DB_PORT (int, optional): default = 3306 if DATABASE_TYPE is "mysql" or 5432 if DATABASE_TYPE is "postgresql"

+- RPC_RECONNECT_ATTEMPTS (int, default="10"): Number of attempts to reconnect to RPC before setting channel to unhealthy.

 ### Consumer

 - MODEL (str, required): The LLM's model name that goes with this container.